SettleTop-Inc/CodeRoot.ai/docs/wiki/Architecture.md

 Maintenance & CI helpers:

 - The extension includes helpers to seed or repair `.github` CI assets when `coderoot.ci.maintenance.enabled` is set.
-See `src/extension.ts` commands for toggling and the `scripts/init-wiki.js` for repository wiki publishing.

 Architecture (expanded)